 - Clips for attaching things to the cage

-- Binder clips and shower curtain clips work great.
+- Binder clips, bread ties, and shower curtain clips work great.

 - Use zip ties minimally, as they can be easily chewed.